The industrial revolution began in the late 18th century, but many of its practical benefits were available much later.

 The launch of Doordarshan spawned a new industry - the manufacture of Black & White TV sets, cables and aerials.
 The TVs were housed in a rectangular wooden box standing on four legs with folding or sliding doors protecting the screen, the speakers and the control panel.
 And though most televisions had a knob to switch channels, the irony was there was only one channel available.
 As the viewership increased, advertisements for TV brands such as Standard, Televista, Telerad, Weston, JK Tv, Dynora, Crown and the government-owned ECTv became increasingly visible in the print media.
 But to own a TV set, one needed a licence that had to be renewed annually at the local post office.
-And inspectors were doing the rounds to ensure that you did!
+And, inspectors were doing the rounds to ensure that you did!
 The TV sets were connected by a flat co-axial cable to the aerials mounted on a pole on the roof or terrace.
 And every time there was image distortion on the screen, one had to go up and readjust the aerial whilst someone else had to co-ordinate from below, often leaning dangerously out of the window.
 It was a chore that we now remember as fond memories but was quite annoying then.
 Another option was the indoor V-shaped antenna which was usually placed on the TV cabinet.

 Despite all the shortcomings in the early days, TV became a popular source of entertainment.
 The telecast was a mix of educational, social and entertaining programs and there was something for everyone in the family.
 For children, there was Magic Lamp in English, Kilbil in Marathi, Santakukdi in Gujarati and Khel Khilone anchored by Manju Singh in Hindi.
 The children enjoyed the quiz, arts & crafts, puppetry and of course the stories narrated on these shows.
-Besides, there were the English serials on Tuesdays - Fireball XL5, Invisible Man, Man in a Suitcase, Count of Monte Cristo, Sir Francis Drake, Here's Lucy, Charlie Chaplin, Nicholas Nickleby, Father Dear Father and the universally popular German games show, Tele-Match.
-Ventriloquist Ramdas Padhye added to the merriment with his 'friend-in-arms' Ardhavatrao in Meri Bhi Suno.
+Besides these, there were the English serials - Fireball XL5, Invisible Man, Man in a Suitcase, Count of Monte Cristo, Sir Francis Drake, Here's Lucy, Charlie Chaplin, Nicholas Nickleby, Father Dear Father and the universally popular German games show, Tele-Match.
+Ventriloquist and puppeteer Ramdas Padhye added to the merriment with his 'friend-in-arms' Ardhavatrao in Meri Bhi Suno.

 Cartoons such as Flintstones and those by the Films Division were also fun to watch.
 Stop Pull Chain, Skin in the Bin, Tree of Unity, etc., were produced by Films Division to spread a social message in a fun way.
 Though the quality of animation was below par as compared to Walt Disney cartoons, they did make their point.